'The tumour is gone': Kira's US op success

 Good news has finally come for an Edinburgh schoolgirl struck by cancer three times.

-Kira Noble's case caught the imagination of her local community when she was told the only chance of beating her aggressive neuroblastoma was to travel to the US for treatment.
+Kira Noble's case caught the imagination of her local community when her parents decided the best chance of beating her aggressive neuroblastoma was to travel to the US for treatment.

 School friends, family and strangers managed to raise £350,000 in just three weeks for the life-saving surgery.